frankiej60/Bike-Purchases-excel-cleaning-dashboard/README.md

 ### Dataset overview
 ---
 The raw CSV data was based on multiple attributes including:
 - Marital status
 - Gender
 - Income
 - Children
 - Education
 - Occupation
 - Car count
 - Commute distance
 - Region
 - Age

 ### Methodology
 ---
-To enhance the quality and usability of the data, I undertook the following cleaning operations:
+To enhance the quality and usability of the data, I carried out the following cleaning operations:

 1. Search and Replace Ambiguous Values
     - Resolved ambiguities in the representation of values.